 Some very lovely friends of mine gifted me tickets for Cirque du Soleil’s OVO for my 30th Birthday and the chosen date was at the end of February, coincidentally the same weekend as I had afternoon tea at The Ritz booked.
-So in standard Lizzie style this of course meant that it’d be a good idea to book a hotel (in the city I live in) and make a weekend staycation of it.
+So in standard Lizzie style this of course meant that it’d be a good idea to book a hotel (in the city I live in) and make a London staycation of it.
 Although it wasn’t quite that easy…London on a Saturday night is pricey as we all know, especially when you’d like to be somewhere near the Royal Albert Hall and Green Park, therefore my search for the right hotel continued right up to the weekend in question.
 After nearly submitting to the fact we’d just have to sleep in our own bed, an ‘on the morning search’ came up with the Park Plaza Victoria which was pretty much in between our two weekend jaunts and on budget, phew!

 Cirque du Soleil